wormtable/wormtable/docs/source/tutorial.rst

 *************

-This script runs through a VCF file (using a CHROM+POS compound index) and allows the user to extract (a comma separated list of) specific VCF fields using an arbitrary set of filters on numeric or text columns.
+This script runs through a VCF file (using a CHROM+POS compound index) and allows the user to extract (a semicolon separated list of) specific VCF fields using an arbitrary set of filters on numeric or text columns.
 For example, to find variants with a QUAL score > 500, depth of coverage (stored as DP in the INFO column) > 20, a genotype in sample "S1" of "0/1" and print out CHROM and